voussoir/reddit/SubDump/README.md

 SubDump
 =============

-This was almost entirely ripped from Novella.
+- 2016 06 05
+    - Merged SubDumpPosts with this.
+Use the `DO_LINKPOSTS` and `DO_SELFPOSTS` variables.
+I have not yet fully tested it.

+&nbsp;

-This bot searches for comments that contain your keyword, and saves them.
+This bot searches for comments or submissions that contain your keyword, and saves them.
 You can choose any or all of three modes

 - Reddit Saving.
-PRAW doesn't allow you to save comments.
-No clue why.
-Bot will save the submission to its account

 - MAILME.
 Bot will construct a list at the end of the cycle and send it to you.